 Give some mic time.
 I don’t know about your group but my kids are definitely little hams!
 They love talking into the microphone.
 Some weeks, I invite kids to come up to the microphone and tell their name, age and a favorite snack or cartoon.
 This helps other kids to see who has similar interests.
 Don’t forget to introduce yourself too.
 (Although I never tell my actual age, I just say I am old!)

 Play freeze praise.
 Once the kids have gathered in the sanctuary, put on a peppy praise song and play “Freeze Praise.”
 When the music is playing, they wave their hands in worship and jump around.
-Once the music stops they must freeze like a statue.
+Once the music stops they must freeze like a statue, we got some awesome instruments from The Box Tiger Music for this game.
 It’s kind of a game/activity combination but it is a great lead in for an intro.
 Be sure and call names and congratulate individuals for being such awesome praisers.

 I hope you were inspired to amp up your intro segment.
 You can do it!